 In 2008, Kalamazoo Community Foundation established the Community Urgent Relief Fund (CURF) to be prepared and responsive during moments when our community needs us most.
 Since its creation, the CURF has served as our fastest and most flexible tool to respond to community crises and natural disasters as they arise.

-KZCF and United Way of South Central Michigan have activated our respective funds repeatedly over the years, continuing to
+KZCF and United Way of South Central Michigan (UWSCMI) have activated our respective funds repeatedly over the years, continuing to work collaboratively and lend our shared strengths in response to local disasters, including:

 - Alleviating the prolonged effects of the economic recession in 2008.